ghollingworth/timelapse/README.md

 - Install application files to `/opt/timelapse/`
 - Create data directories in `/var/lib/timelapse/`
 - Enable and start the systemd service
-- Make the web interface available at http://localhost:5000
+- Configure Apache with mod_wsgi to serve the web interface at http://localhost/

 ## Usage